Crawford Post fire considered 100% contained

+“What seemed like a typical fire call turned into seven consecutive 12-hour shifts on the Post Fire,” said Hemingford Volunteer Fire Department member Barb Keegan.

+Over the course of the incident, more than 300 personnel deployed from across the state as well as South Dakota, Kansas, Wyoming, Colorado, Utah, and Oregon to contain the Post Fire.
+“We are grateful to all the federal, state, and local firefighters and first responders who worked and continue to work around the clock to protect northwest Nebraska,” U.S. Forest Service District Ranger Tim Buskirk said in a press release.
+“It is a privilege to work with the men and women who put their skills to work — and their lives at risk — to protect fellow Nebraskans and the community.”

-A wildfire that burned for more than a week near Crawford is now 100% contained.
+The wildfire that burned for over a week near Crawford is now 100% contained.

+On Saturday morning, a group of Hemingford residents got together at the Hemingford Public School to make and assemble 300 breakfast burritos that were delivered to the Crawford Fire Hall on Sunday morning.
+Donations were accepted from the community and children were asked to make cards and banners for the firefighters.

+The West Side Events Center in Alliance hosted a VFD fundraiser night on Monday.
+Proceeds of nearly 200 meals went to support the Hemingford and Crawford Fire Departments.

-The burn area received approximately 0.75 inches of rain Monday night, which significantly helped crews throughout the evening and into the morning.
+The burn area received approximately 0.75 inches of rain during the night on Monday, September 20, which significantly helped crews throughout the evening and into the morning.
 On scene, three crews and 10 engines remain.
 All aircraft have been released.

-Over the course of the incident, more than 300 personnel deployed from across the state as well as South Dakota, Kansas, Wyoming, Colorado, Utah, and Oregon to contain the Post Fire that started on Sept.
-13. “We are grateful to all the federal, state, and local firefighters and first responders who worked and continue to work around the clock to protect northwest Nebraska,” U.S. Forest Service District

-Ranger Tim Buskirk said in a press release.
-“It is a privilege to work with the men and women who put their skills to work — and their lives at risk — to protect fellow Nebraskans and the community.”

 The Type 4 Team will continue to monitor, strengthen containment lines, and mop-up over the next several days.
 Inside the fire, there are still pockets of unburned fuel that may continue to produce small, isolated smoke columns.
 This will likely continue for the next several days, and possibly weeks, until substantial moisture is received across the burned area.